NASA’s Wide-Field Infrared Survey Explorer: Asteroid Hunters Spot Two Comets, Near-Earth Objects

 Its trajectory is well understood, and the object is not a threat to Earth for the foreseeable future.
 Let’s just hope NASA’s Wide-field Infrared Survey Explorer Reactivation Mission didn’t err in its data collection.

-[Featured image by Christopher Furlong/Getty Images]
+[Featured Image by Christopher Furlong/Getty Images]